naclonts/personal-site-clj/resources/public/articles/bfs-in-clojure.md

 After starting a new job working with Python and JavaScript, I felt the itch to learn something in the functional tradition.
 Eventually I settled on Clojure, a dialect of the venerable Lisp.
 Working with algorithms and data structures is one of the best ways to learn a new language, so I translated a breadth-first search algorithm into Clojure, and in the process found some interesting differences between the Lispey code and the classic imperative style.

-Much credit is due to the free book [Problem Solving with Algorithms and Data Structures using Python](http://interactivepython.org/runestone/static/pythonds/index.html), which provided the basis for the graph data structure implementation, and [*The Algorithm Design Manual*](http://www.algorist.com) by Steven Skiena, which inspired the BFS algorithm used here.
+Much credit is due to the free book [*Problem Solving with Algorithms and Data Structures using Python*](http://interactivepython.org/runestone/static/pythonds/index.html), which provided the basis for the graph data structure implementation, and [*The Algorithm Design Manual*](http://www.algorist.com) by Steven Skiena, which inspired the BFS algorithm used here.
 I recommend both to anyone who'd like to beef up their algorithmic chops.

 ## The Graph and the Vertex
 First off, let's define our data structures.
 Each Vertex has a key, a value, and a list of connected vertices.
 Each Graph is just a collection of vertices.